 “Congress passes hemp legalization, President Trump signs it.”

-We are on the cusp of a new industrial revolution.
+We are on the cusp of a new kind of industrial revolution.
 Industrial hemp will soon become legal nationwide, which is a very good thing for the future of the economy and ecology of our country.

 Growing low THC cannabis is also most beneficial to entrepreneurs and farmers who are—and more who will be—creating all kinds of industry and family legacy businesses around it.